ArchipelagoMW/Archipelago/WebHostLib/static/assets/faq/glossary_en.md

 ## RNG
 Acronym for "Random Number Generator."
 This can refer to any number of things that have an element of randomization to it.
-For generation, it can refer to likelihood that an item was put in a particular location.
+For generation, it can refer to the likelihood that an item was put in a particular location.
 In gameplay, it can refer to parts of the game that rely on random chance, such as simulated gambling, random events, or a particular game sequence that can be difficult regardless of skill level.